 Living in God's approval allows us to bear spiritual fruit, which is the outward evidence that we're being inwardly changed by God's work in our lives.
-For example, when a man lifts weights, the hours in the gym show up as fruit in the body as muscles begin to develop and his body responds to the difficulties it has endured.
+For example, when a guy lifts weights, the hours in the gym show up as muscles begin to develop and his body responds to the work it has endured.
 Similarly, spiritual sculpting takes place when you let go of your past and take responsibility for your sins and your spiritual development.
-Fruit can include greater patience, tolerance, self-control, love, diligence, leadership, wisdom, grace, and a myriad of other traits and actions that lead to eternal rewards.
+Fruit can include greater patience, tolerance, self-control, love, diligence, leadership, wisdom, grace, and a ton of other traits and actions that lead to eternal rewards.